homa132/notes/README.md

 # notes
 react app "notes"
-For start app need  clone build file, and in console run "serve -s build"
+For start app need  clone this repositorie, and in console run "serve -s build"